harvard-lil/warcgames/README.md

 * `challenge.html`: file for user to edit when attempting challenge.
 * `sample_answer.html`: sample version of `challenge.html` that correctly completes the challenge.
 * `wsgi.py` (optional): custom wsgi file, used to monkeypatch app server.

+If you add a challenge, run `python support_files/dev_scripts.py update_files` to update the list in the README.

 Security Reporting
 ------------------